usnistgov/hyperspy_tutorial/instructions/index.rst

 Mac/Linux`, the commands should be available with no problem on Windows when you launch the `Anaconda Prompt`.

-From the prompt, run the following to install HyperSpy:
+From the prompt, run the following to install HyperSpy (and its UI package):

 ..  code-block:: bash

-    $ conda install -c conda-forge hyperspy
+    $ conda install -c conda-forge hyperspy hyperspyui

 After Anaconda calculates the dependencies it will need to install, it will ask for confirmation to continue.
 Press ``Enter`` to accept the changes, and wait